publiccodenet/about/activities/communication/pitching.md

 For cocktail party audiences, assuming no interest at all:

-- "I work for an NGO that helps cities use open source software."
+* "I work for an NGO that helps cities use open source software."

 ## Tips when starting a conversation

 Always tailor your explanation to your interlocutor's interests and background knowledge.
 For example, "avoiding vendor-lockin" and "avoiding duplicating work" are actually the same argument - just aimed at different audiences.

 ### Metaphors

 If you know someone has background with an organization, you can use it as a metaphor.
 For example:

-* "We're like [media wiki user group], but for open source software for public organizations."
+* "We're like [MediaWiki Stakeholders' Group](https://www.mediawiki.org/wiki/MediaWiki_Stakeholders%27_Group), but for open source software for public organizations."
-* "We're like Apache Foundation, but for codebases that only make sense for government."
+* "We're like the [Apache Foundation](https://www.apache.org/), but for codebases that only make sense for government."

 ### 'Open source' is controversial